traas-stack/auto-unit-test-case-generator/plugins/gradle/readme.txt

 Trying to implement a Gradle plugin in the same way as in Maven, but Gradle documentation/forums are very limited.
-Maybe best to just have an embedded EvoSuite in the IDEs (IntelliJ, Eclipse) and do version check for right standalone-runtime in the classpath.
+Maybe best to just have an embedded SmartUt in the IDEs (IntelliJ, Eclipse) and do version check for right standalone-runtime in the classpath.

 Asked question on: